mah0001/metadata-editor-docs-v2/documenting_geographic.md

 The ISO 19115-2 provides the necessary metadata elements to describe the structure of raster data.
 The ISO 19115-1 standard does not provide all necessary metadata elements needed to describe the structure of vector datasets.
 The description of data structures for vector data (also referred to as *feature types*) is therefore often omitted.
 The ISO 19110 standard solves that issue, by providing the means to document the structure of vector datasets (column names and definitions, codes and value labels, measurement units, etc.), which will contribute to making the data more discoverable and usable.

-## Describing data services - The ISO 19119 standard

-More and more data are disseminated not in the form of datasets, but as data services via web applications.
-"Geospatial services provide the technology to create, analyze, maintain, and distribute geospatial data and information." (https://www.fws.gov/gis/) The ISO 19119 standard provides the elements to document such services.

 ## Unified metadata specification - The ISO/TS 19139 standard

 The three metadata standards previously described - ISO 19115 for vector and raster datasets, ISO 19110 for vector data structures, and ISO 19119 for data services, provide a set of concepts and definitions useful to describe the geographic information.
 To facilitate their practical implementation, a digital specification, which defines how this information is stored and organized in an electronic metadata file, is required.
 The ISO/TS 19139 standard, an XML specification of the ISO 19115/10110/19119/, was created for that purpose.